 Conclusion and Moving Forward

-This paper builds on previous research that indicates a different way of working with kinship care is urgently required.
-An understanding of different networks of kinship care, their characteristics and how they may evolve is a prerequisite to this development.
+This paper builds on previous research that indicates a different way of working with kinship care is urgently required An understanding of different networks of kinship care, their characteristics and how they may evolve is a prerequisite to this development.
 Through the Fifth Provence methodology, the application to kinship care has shown how it:

 contributes a method of analysis where, through use of diamond-shaped structural maps, emerging themes can be mapped through a representation of alignments and non-alignments.
 This scaffolding enhances an understanding of the place of contradictions and oppositions and sees ambivalence as more ‘normative’ in the various networks.